samiakiran/samiakiran.github.io/_pages/awards.md

   the Internet of Things.
 The essentials of this research was to lessen /control power consumption by analyzing the current utilization situation.
 A minimal effort single module framework was created to detect, figure and exchange continuous information.
-In addition, the system gave an easy to use interface for an intuitive experience to the Users.
+In addition, the system gave an easy to use interface for an intuitive experience to the users.
   * [Credentials](https://samiakiran.github.io/files/imagine-cup.jpg)

 Academic Honor Roll